TracerBench/tracerbench/packages/cli/README.md

 ## `tracerbench trace`

 Parses a CPU profile and aggregates time across heuristics.
-Can optinally be vertically sliced with event names.
+Can be vertically sliced with event names.

 ```
 USAGE